The history of Fairchild Industries

 But the improvements didn’t stop there.
 In order to continue developing our client base, we engaged in defining and refining our quality program.
 This led to numerous customer appreciation awards for quality, ISO 9001:2000, ISO 9001:2008 and now ISO 9001:2015 certification.
 Quality put us on the map.
 It also necessitated the acquisition of a 25,000 sq. ft. location in 1999 and positioned significant growth in rubber production, assembly work and JIT warehousing.

 Lastly, we’ve now transformed ourselves into a technology savvy company.
-From cutting edge ERP resource planning and engineering software to advanced engineering machinery including 3-D printers, measuring systems and an operations team that takes part in innovating product development, packaging and shipping – Fairchild continues to innovate alongside our customers.
+From cutting edge ERP/MRP system and engineering software to advanced engineering machinery including 3-D printers, measuring systems, and an operations team that takes part in innovating product development, packaging and shipping – Fairchild continues to innovate alongside our customers.

 Despite the advancements, we haven’t lost our core values.
 We specialize in rubber products with affinity towards customers who value our approach to finding innovative solutions to their specialized needs.
 After all these years, the secret to our success is having the “innovation and drive to deliver” quality products and services to create lasting relationships with our customers.